• Skip to primary navigation

 Ingredients

-• 4 tablespoon maple syrup Or an alternative syrup such as agave/date/rice
+• 4 tablespoons maple syrup [Or an alternative syrup such as agave/date/rice]

 Instructions

-• Place in the fridge to chill and thicken up for at least an hour.
+• Place in the refrigerator to chill and thicken up for at least an hour, preferably a few hours, but of course you can enjoy the pudding right away if preparing for a quick snack.

 Notes